jesusvasquez333/smurf-pyrogue-control-server/README.md

 This docker image, named **smurf-pyrogue-control-server** contains pyrogue-control-server for the SMuRF project.

-It is based on the smurf-rogue docker image, and contains Rogue (using the smurf's `cryo-det` branch), python 3, EPICS 3.15.5 (the community version), and other necessary packages and tools.
+It is based on the smurf-rogue docker image, which contains Rogue (using the smurf's `cryo-det` branch), python 3, EPICS 3.15.5 (the community version), and other necessary packages and tools.

 ## Source code

 The base image is smurf-rogue, which contains the smurf version of rogue and all additional tools.

-The pyrogue-control-server source code is checked out for directly from its [github repository](https://github.com/slaclab/pyrogue-control-server), using the latest stable version **R1.3.0**.
+The pyrogue-control-server source code is checked out directly from its [github repository](https://github.com/slaclab/pyrogue-control-server), using the latest stable version **R1.3.0**.

 ## Building the image